aws-samples/amazon-sagemaker-local-mode/tensorflow_script_mode_debug_local_training/README.md

 Your code is actually executed on the Docker container, but debugged on the local machine.
 ![Debug your application](../img/debug_your_application.png)

-Here you can see a breakpoint before actually running `model.fit`
+Here you can see a breakpoint before actually running `model.fit` command
 ![Debug your application](../img/debug_your_application_2.png)